0xhardman/news_quantar/README.md

-# News Quantar
+# NewsQuantar

 ## Background

 Cryptocurrency markets are highly responsive to social media statements from influential figures like Vitalik Buterin or Donald Trump.
 For instance, on April 3, 2025, when Justin Sun criticized FUSDT, it triggered significant de-pegging.
 However, once the FUSDT team provided clarification, the price quickly returned to its pegged value.
-This volatility creates substantial arbitrage opportunities for traders who can quickly react to key opinion leaders' (KOLs) statements.
+This volatility creates substantial arbitrage opportunities for traders who can quickly react to news and statements from media outlets and key opinion leaders (KOLs).

-The challenge is that a single person cannot effectively monitor all relevant KOLs across various platforms, leading to missed trading opportunities.
+The challenge is that a single person cannot effectively monitor all relevant news sources and KOLs across various platforms, leading to missed trading opportunities.

 ## Introduction

-AI Event Trader is a sophisticated solution that leverages AI agents to monitor influential figures' statements on social media and automatically execute trading decisions on the Polygon blockchain.
-By combining natural language processing with blockchain technology, the system can identify market-moving statements and execute trades faster than human traders.
+NewsQuantar is a sophisticated solution that leverages AI agents to monitor news and statements from media outlets and influential figures on social media and automatically execute trading decisions on the Polygon blockchain.
+By combining natural language processing with blockchain technology, the system can identify market-moving information and execute trades faster than human traders.

 ## Key Features

-- **Real-time KOL Monitoring**: Continuously tracks statements from key opinion leaders on platforms like Farcaster
+- **Real-time News and KOL Monitoring**: Continuously tracks statements from media outlets and key opinion leaders on platforms like Farcaster
 - **Sentiment Analysis**: Uses advanced AI to determine if statements are bullish or bearish for specific tokens
 - **Autonomous Trading**: Makes independent decisions to long or short tokens based on analyzed sentiment
 - **Polygon Integration**: Executes all transactions on Polygon PoS for fast, low-cost trading
-- **Risk Management**: Implements safeguards to limit potential losses and optimize capital efficiency

-## Technology Stack

-### Polygon MCP

-The core of AI Event Trader is built on the Polygon Model Context Protocol (MCP), which provides:

-- Seamless blockchain interaction for AI agents
-- Reliable on-chain data access
-- Low-cost, high-speed transaction execution
-- Smart contract deployment for automated trading strategies

-### 1inch Integration

-The platform leverages 1inch's powerful APIs to:

-- Execute optimal token swaps with minimal slippage
-- Query real-time token prices and account balances
-- Track transaction history for performance analysis
-- Monitor market liquidity to optimize trade timing and size

-### Farcaster Integration

-The platform utilizes NEYNAR webhooks for immediate market response:

-- Real-time Webhook Monitoring: Leverages NEYNAR webhooks to listen for cast creation events from key Farcaster users
-- Instant Trade Execution: Triggers buy/sell decisions within milliseconds of detecting relevant casts
+- **1inch Integration**: Leverages 1inch's aggregation API for optimal trading routes and reduced costs while maintaining decentralization

-## Core Components
+## Technology Stack/Core Components

-### polygon-mcp
+### polygon-mcp with 1inch Dev Portal APIs

 A TypeScript implementation of the Polygon Model Context Protocol that enables: